ishitaj15/ocupado/README.md

 ## 📌 The Problem

 Every hostel in India has the same one.
-Washing machines sit on the top floor, so students make repeated wasted trips just to check if a machine is free — and there's no queue, it's whoever shows up first.
-During peak hours (7–9 PM) it turns into chaos.
+Washing machines sit on the top floor, so students make repeated wasted trips just to check if a machine is free, and there's no queue, it's whoever shows up first.
+During peak hours it turns into chaos.

 **Ocupado** fixes this with a single fair queue for all machines, sequential machine allocation, and live status that updates the instant anything changes.